 During the awakening process the individual can look towards the outer world to see their shadows– those they hate, those they cast as villains, those they ignore or deny, or even those whose joy and enthusiasm they seek to destroy, can be seen as unreconciled aspects of self– and can take back those projections to expand their consciousness/bubble and to heal on a deep level so they are more willing to see and accept reality as it is.

-If we are willing to see our loops, our repeated behaviors, who we point to in the outer world again and again, we can see our projections, our inner limitations and lack of healing.
-The Universe is continually showing us our inner nature– what we need to heal, as well as is continually speaking and connecting to us in a way to show us how we can become more conscious, more connected.
+If we are willing to see our loops, our repeated behaviors, who we point to in the outer world again and again, we can see our projections, our inner limitations, and lack of healing.
+The Universe is continually showing us our inner nature– what we need to heal, as well as continually speaking and connecting to us in a way to show us how we can become more conscious, more connected.

 It is sad that many spiritual paths simply consolidate this bubble, rather than expand it, but things are this way for a reason.
 With Western notions of individuality and the myth of progress, it is incredibly easy to spend decades (if not lifetimes) utilizing the spiritual path to create further self-obsession, further black-white thinking, the superiority-inferiority loop again and again and again.